 The State of New Mexico Abandoned Mine Land Program is exploring remote sensing techniques to monitor land cover change over time.

 The State of New Mexico Abandoned Mine Lands Program used terrestrial light detection and ranging (lidar) data to support an engineering project in Silver City.
 The project involved evaluating and safeguarding the Legal Tender Mine upon which the surrounding community established a system of trails.
 Multiple open stopes (excavations) are scattered across the abandoned mine that is visited by local townspeople and often used by wildlife.
-Considering the community’s desire to continue to utilize the aboveground area as a hiking and biking area, an engineering contract was established to as
+Considering the community’s desire to continue to utilize the aboveground area as a hiking and biking area, an engineering contract was es

 OSM partnered with the USGS to investigate the use of Small Unmanned Aerial Vehicles (SUAV) to assist States with a more efficient and effective means of conducting oversight investigations of both active and abandoned mines.